-Your computer probably uses both static RAM and dynamic RAM at the same time, but it uses them for different reasons because of the cost difference between the two types.
-If you understand how dynamic RAM and static RAM chips work inside, it is easy to see why there's a cost difference between the two and how the two types of RAM got their names.
+Your computer probably uses both static RAM (SRAM) and dynamic RAM (DRAM) at the same time, but it uses them for different reasons because of the cost difference between the two types.
+Once you understand how dynamic and static RAM chips work inside your computer, it's easy to see why there's a cost difference between the two and how the two types of RAM got their names.

-This refresh operation is where dynamic RAM gets its name.
-Dynamic RAM has to be dynamically refreshed all of the time or it forgets what it is holding.
+This refresh operation is where DRAM gets its name.
+Dynamic RAM has to be dynamically refreshed all of the time, or it forgets what it is holding.
 The downside of all of this refreshing is that it takes time and slows down the memory.

 Static RAM uses a completely different technology.
-In static RAM, a form of flip-flop holds each bit of memory (see How Boolean Gates Work for detail on flip-flops).
-A flip-flop for a memory cell takes 4 or 6 transistors along with some wiring, but never has to be refreshed.
-This makes static RAM significantly faster than dynamic RAM.
+In SRAM, a form of flip-flop holds each bit of memory (see How Boolean Gates Work for detail on flip-flops).
+A flip-flop for a memory cell takes four or six transistors along with some wiring, but never has to be refreshed.
+This makes SRAM significantly faster than DRAM.
 However, because it has more parts, a static memory cell takes a lot more space on a chip than a dynamic memory cell.
-Therefore you get less memory per chip, and that makes static RAM a lot more expensive.
+Therefore you get less memory per chip, and that makes SRAM a lot more expensive.
 Static chips typically only hold 1 megabyte of memory or less, while many modern DRAM sticks can hold several gigabytes of memory.
 Static RAM also uses less power than dynamic RAM.

-So static RAM is fast and expensive, and dynamic RAM is less expensive and slower.
-Therefore static RAM is used to create the CPU's speed-sensitive cache, while dynamic RAM forms the larger system RAM space.
+To sum it up: Static RAM is fast and expensive, and dynamic RAM is less expensive and slower.
+Therefore, static RAM is used to create the CPU's speed-sensitive cache, while dynamic RAM forms the larger system RAM space.

 Originally Published: Aug 24, 2000